Robert-van-Engelen/Forth500/manual.md

 |_r_|>65535.

-The following additional floating point extended word set definitions are not built in Forth500 and can be defined as follows to apply to both single and double floating point values.
+The following additional floating point extended word set definitions are not built in Forth500 and defined in `FLOATEXT.FTH`.
+These words apply to both single and double floating point values.
 For these definitions we do not need `?>DBL`:

     : FALOG     10e FSWAP F** ;
     : FCOSH     FEXP FDUP 1e FSWAP F/ F+ 2e F/ ;